 Tired of tossing and turning or kicking off your covers only to pull them back up again when things get chilly?
 To promote good sleep, your bedding needs to be breathable, comfortable, and–preferably–weighted.

 Weighted blankets are shown to promote the release of serotonin in the brain, which is a chemical that plays a key role in relaxing and going to sleep.
-The Corala weighted blanket set also comes with two duvets (one for winter and one for summer) and it’s made of pure, 100% cotton so it’s breathable all year-long.
+The IKEA weighted blanket also can come with any duvets you can find in IKEA (you can buy one for winter and one for summer) and it’s made of pure, 100% cotton so it’s breathable all year-long.
 That means it hits every mark, and it can certainly help yo breathe easy tonight.